ricklancee/ansible-laravel/readme.md

 This runs ansible inside a docker container so that you can provision your servers easily.
 You only need docker, a server to ssh into and a domain name (required for ssl certifcates).
+The setup here is loosly based on the excellent tutorials on [serversforhackers.com](https://serversforhackers.com/)

 This setup is for ubuntu servers; specifically ubuntu 16.04.